Sangit249/software_stack/README.md

 ###  Language Exchange Capabilities
 * **Dual-Role System:** Users can switch between **Learner** (Role 0) and **Teacher** (Role 1) roles.
-* **Virtual Classroom:** Integration for real-time video calls and conversational practice.
 * **Lesson Library:** A dedicated repository for teachers to upload and manage recorded video content.
 * **Interactive Reading:** Text modules designed for cultural literacy and reading comprehension.
 * **Progress Tracking:** Custom quiz builders for teachers and performance dashboards for learners.